MaikonSchumann/portfolio-project2-password-generator/README.md

 I started this project based on my own needs, this is not a copy.

 The background image on the website is from Unsplash under a free license agreement.
-1. Image background link can be found [here](https://unsplash.com/pt-br/fotografias/arte-abstrata-verde-e-rosa-z7prq6BtPE4).
+* Image background link can be found [here](https://unsplash.com/pt-br/fotografias/arte-abstrata-verde-e-rosa-z7prq6BtPE4).

 The Favicon is from Icon Archive under a free license agreement.
-1. The icon link can be found [here](https://www.iconarchive.com/show/papirus-apps-icons-by-papirus-team/preferences-desktop-user-password-icon.html).
+* The FavIcon link can be found [here](https://www.iconarchive.com/show/papirus-apps-icons-by-papirus-team/preferences-desktop-user-password-icon.html).

 ### Below are some YouTube tutorials where I searched expertise to fulfill specific tasks.